 It was quickly learnt that the most effective method of analyzing and sharing workflow information was through a visual medium, using specific diagramming techniques to condense what could be a complex and time consuming process onto a single reference page.
 Although the visual style of any one diagram can vary greatly, they will commonly show a process as a set of steps, using iconography to depict inputs (data, resources, or materials), describing any transformations or decisions that need to be made, and similar illustrations for any process outputs or customer interaction.

-A workflow diagram created using ConceptDraw PRO, showing a high level process involving many departments
+A workflow diagram created using ConceptDraw DIAGRAM, showing a high level process involving many departments

 The advantages these workflow diagrams offered to a company and its employees were numerous, and remain relevant to this day in all forms of business: